-Thrust against your will into the monotonous and all-consuming cycle of work – eat -entertainment- sleep, the joy and exuberance you once knew become buried beneath a thick blanket of stress, busy-ness, and overwhelm.
+Thrust, against your will, into the monotonous and all-consuming cycle of work – eat -entertainment- sleep, the joy and zest for life you once knew become buried beneath a thick blanket of stress, busy-ness, and overwhelm.

 Your inner light has been snuffed out and you feel run down, disconnected and numb inside.

 This isn’t how you want to live your life.
 Nor is it the kind of person you want to be.